PO Box 2453

 1956 Chevrolet Bel-Air.
 This car is one beautiful ride, but that was not always the case.
 Doc bought the car in the mid 80’s for $1,500 and it had issues, such as rusted body parts, a fender that was bulging out about 6”, and many more things.
 The car sat in storage for many years before he could get to work on it.
 When he did, he worked on it like a mad scientist and after 33 months and some $50,000-$60,000 it was done as the classic beauty it is today.
 With a full body off restoration, Doc has tubbed the car, modified the frame, built numerous specialized parts, put Glide bucket seats in the rear to look like Corvette seats, and redesigned Ford Taurus seats for the front.
 It is powered by a 365 Chevy Engine, 5 Speed Richmond manual transmission, and 9” Ford Lincoln rear end.
 The tan interior, gorgeous red paint, and American wheels make this car a true show stopper.
 This car was featured in Hot Rod Magazine’s July 2002 issue and has been featured on IN-N-OUT t-shirts.

-Bob and Joan Cornelius
+Joan Cornelius

 Vic and Wanda Cunnyngham